VHonzik/web-gash/Commands.md

 }
 ```

-What's noteworthy is that unlike in the `parse()` method where we are parsing parameters as generic strings and only afterwards check their values, auto-completion is usually only done for known values.
+What's noteworthy is that unlike in the `parse()` method where we are parsing parameters as generic strings and only afterwards check their values, auto-completion is usually only done for a set of known values.
 In this case specifically a collection of `IKeyword`s.
 The same recommendation about combinator parsers apply for the `autocomplete()` but note that the auto-completion parsers are not as powerful as `parse()` parsers.

 ### printManPage()